 If you see something you like or wish to know more about please contact the place to eat directly as I do not take commission and I take the attitude that their own website will have more up to date details on what they offer than if I were to include it here.

 If you wish to advertise your place to eat on Nowy Sącz Travel Guide please get in touch with us.

 This place to eat may just be the right one for your pallet.

 Poland Travel Guide - This web site will eventually have tourist information on most of the places in Polska.
 Being a web site you will be able to access the information on most digital platforms, including your laptop, personal computer or a mobile phone.

-Tourist organisations are welcome to contact us for details on how to display their information on Nowy Sącz Travel Guide.
+Tourist organisations are welcome to contact me for details on how to display their information on Nowy Sącz Travel Guide.